-Lord Deramore's Primary School Safe Use of the Internet Guidelines Key Stage 2

-Using Computers and the Internet
+Lord Deramore's Primary School Safe Use of the Internet Guidelines/Acceptable use Key Stage 2 Using Computers and the Internet

 At Lord Deramore's, we think that computers are a fantastic aid to learning.
 That is why we have up to date laptops, Chromebooks and iPads.

-The internet opens up wonderful possibilities for finding out about anything that interests us.
-It is up to all of us to make sure we use it wisely.

 Follow these simple rules to keep safe and be fair to others.

-- I will take good care of all the computer equipment and treat it with respect, including making sure my hands are clean before use of equipment. - I will use the computers only for school tasks and homework. - I will check with the teacher before I use my own USB stick / DVD / memory card. - I will not send or receive messages or emails to or from anyone, unless I have the teacher's permission. - Any messages I do send will always be polite and respectful.
+• I will take good care of all the computer equipment and treat it with respect, including making sure my hands are clean before use of equipment.

+• I will use the computers only for school tasks and homework.

+• I will not send or receive messages or emails to or from anyone, unless I have the teacher's permission.
+I know I must never communicate with strangers online.

+• Any messages I do send will always be polite and respectful.
 Before I share, post or reply to anything online, I will T.H.I.N.K.